BioKT/ResDocs/docs/MET-parametrize/parametrization.md

 0  1
 ```
-With the `Integral` keyword we modify the method of computation and use
+With the `Integral` keyword we modify the method of computation
-two-electron integrals and their derivatives.
+and use two-electron integrals and their derivatives.
 With the `Population` keyword we print molecular orbitals
-and several types of population analysis and atomic charge assignements.
+and several types of population analysis and atomic charge
-Lastly, with the `IOp` keyword we set internal options.
+assignements.
+The `IOp 6/33=2` option makes Gaussian write out the potential
+points and the potentials, while `IOp 6/42=6` specifies the density
+ points in each layer.
 This calculation must be run in the same directory as the `00.chk.gz`
 file as the geometry will be read from it.
 All the configurations for this last part have been taken from the workflow